 In terms of practical achievements of the Council, we highlight the following:

-Introduction of a community grants and projects scheme, with two rounds of evaluation of applications – two grants were paid out and two others have been earmarked in the reserves to be paid when the larger projects concerned are ready to proceed.
+Introduction of a community grants and projects scheme, with number of rounds of evaluation now seen of applications –four grants have been paid out and one other currently earmarked in the reserves to be paid when the project concerned is ready to proceed.

-Conducting a major public consultation jointly with Ashford Borough Council on the future use of the former Bockhanger Community Centre site – a good rate of responses was received from a community survey
+Conducting a major public consultation jointly with Ashford Borough Council on the future use of the former Bockhanger Community Centre site – some 650 responses received from a community survey

-In the planning arena, a submission to the Planning Inspectorate opposing a development of housing along the Canterbury Road at Ashford Hockey Club and two substantial submissions to the ABC Planning Committee calling for a series of conditions to be attached before the Great Burton Farm development is authorised – the latter involved a councillor analysing hundreds of pages of evidence submitted to Ashford Council
+In the planning arena, a submission to the Planning Inspectorate opposing a development of housing along the Canterbury Road at Ashford Hockey Club and two substantial submissions to the ABC Planning Committee calling for a series of conditions to be attached before the Conningbrook Park development is authorised – the latter involved a councillor analysing hundreds of pages of evidence submitted to Ashford Council